Uninett/Argus/docs/user-manual.rst

 About components of notification profiles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Timeslot
+^^^^^^^^

-1. **Timeslot** allows you to customize **when** you want to receive the
+**Timeslot** allows you to customize **when** you want to receive
-   alarm notifications.
-You can choose one timeslot per notification
-   profile.
-Timeslots are reusable across multiple notification
-   profiles.
-2. **Filter** allows you to customize **what** alarms (incidents) you
-   want to receive the notifications about.
-You can choose multiple
-   filters per notification profile.
-Filters are reusable across
-   multiple notification profiles.
-3. **Destination** allows you to customize **where** you want to receive
 the alarm notifications.
-You can choose multiple destinations per
+You can choose one timeslot per
 notification profile.
-Destinations are reusable across multiple
+Timeslots are reusable across multiple
 notification profiles.

+Filter
+^^^^^^

+**Filter** allows you to customize **what** alarms (incidents) you
+want to receive the notifications about.
+Filters are reusable
+across multiple notification profiles.

+You can choose multiple filters per notification profile.
+They are
+*combined to increase precision*.
+You cannot use *one* profile for
+*sufficiently different types of incidents*.

+For instance, if an incident may only ever have one tag that
+starts with ``hostname=``, then having a profile with multiple
+filters, each asking for *different* hostnames, will never be able
+to match anything.

+If you need to match multiple hostname tags in a profile, make
+a filter that only matches hostnames and include that filter in
+the profile.

+Destination
+^^^^^^^^^^^

+**Destination** allows you to customize **where** you want to
+receive the alarm notifications.
+You can choose multiple
+destinations per notification profile.
+Destinations are reusable
-Destinations may be of `different media
+across multiple notification profiles.
+Destinations may be of
+`different media types
-   types <#about-the-available-notification-media>`_.
+<#about-the-available-notification-media>`_.

 .. _about-the-available-notification-media:
 About the available notification media